lc-soft/darknetlib/README.md

 ## Features

-- Support for get training progress while training the detector
-- Support for compiling into dynamic library
+- Provides simple exception handling
 - Redefining the interface with a new naming style
+- Suitable for compilation into a dynamic library to use

 ## Build